New kit: A closer look

-With such a landmark year in mind, the kit has been carefully designed by PUMA in consultation with the club to incorporate several features from United’s long and illustrious history.
+With the Magpies' upcoming 125th anniversary season in mind, the kit has been carefully designed by PUMA in consultation with the club to incorporate several features from United’s long and illustrious history.

 One of the standout features on the kit for the 2017/18 Premier League season is a special anniversary crest.

 Gold and silver in design, it is based on the club’s existing crest - itself based on the city’s coat of arms.

 A golden heraldic flourish has been added below the crest, signifying 125 years since the official naming of Newcastle United on 9 December 1892.

 The crest will feature on the shirts and shorts of United’s home, away, third and goalkeepers’ kits.

 Simply put, there are more stripes on the new home kit than have been seen in many recent seasons.